Reindance Riding & Equestrian Services

 Amaro is an amazing specimen that brings everything you could possibly want to the table!

-Temperament, Conformation, Type, Movement, Bloodlines, Rare Breed, Impressive show record, and to top it off, a very unique and rare color!
+Temperament, Conformation, Type, Movement, Bloodlines, Competition Record, Rare Breed, and to top it off, a very unique and rare color!
 A true gem.

-I would rate him a 4.
-Perfect combination of calm, yet athletic.
+I would rate him a 4 on the scale.
+The perfect combination of calm, yet athletic.

 Conformation and Type: